Fran Sota

-Francisco José Sota Bernard (born 30 October 1990), known as Fran Sota, is a Spanish professional footballer who plays as an attacking midfielder for Primera RFEF club Logroñés.
+Francisco José Sota Bernard (born 30 October 1990), known as Fran Sota, is a Spanish professional footballer who plays as an attacking midfielder for Segunda Federación club Alfaro.

 Club career

 He started his career at Osasuna and was a part of their reserves team in the 2009–10 season.
 Afterwards, he played for a number of football clubs in the lower divisions of the Spanish league system.
 He turned out for Pena Sport FC, CD Varea, SD Logrones, CD Tropezon, SD Leioa and Racing Ferrol before joining CD Calahorra ahead of the 2020–21 season.

 On 25 January 2022, Sota joined Indian Super League club East Bengal on a short-term deal.
 He made his league debut on 2 February against Chennaiyin in their 2–2 draw.